 Caesarea became Judea's Roman capital and the platform via which Judea became Romanized.
-By the time of Jesus (or that of His biographers) it was unwise to openly criticize anything Roman, and hence much of the critique was done subliminally.
+By the time of Jesus (or that of his biographers) it was unwise to openly criticize anything Roman, and hence much of the critique was done subliminally.

 The Arab-Edomite warlord Herod was hated possibly more than the Romans, since he had killed the last of the Hasmoneans, the royal dynasty of Judea, whom Herod perceived as competitors to the throne.
-The Christian-slash-Messianic movement that folks erroneously tied to Jesus (Acts 1:6) had begun when the Roman general Pompey defeated the autonomous kingdom of Judah and desecrated the Temple of YHWH by entering the Holy of Holies, and it rose to national fury when Herod terminated the royal blood line.
+The Christian-slash-Messianic movement that folks erroneously tied to Jesus (Acts 1:6, see John 6:15) had begun when the Roman general Pompey defeated the autonomous kingdom of Judah and desecrated the Temple of YHWH by entering the Holy of Holies, and it rose to national fury when Herod terminated the royal blood line.
 What agitated people even more was that since Herod had married a Hasmonean princess named Mariamne, these last royal descendants were his own sons Alexandros and Aristobulus (which was, grievously, also the name of both the first and last Hasmonean kings).
 That's how insane Herod was, and that's also probably where the story of the Bethlehemite child massacre came from (Matthew 2:16).

-When Jesus spoke of the fool who built his house on sand (Matthew 7:26), or the equally unwise person who would build a tower without first sitting down to calculate the cost (Luke 14:28), very few people of His original audience would not have been reminded of Herod's shifty Caesarean harbor.
+When Jesus spoke of the fool who built his house on sand (Matthew 7:26), or the equally unwise person who would build a tower without first sitting down to calculate the cost (Luke 14:28), very few people of his original audience would not have been reminded of Herod's shifty Caesarean harbor.

 Then, one fateful Sabbath in 66 AD, a Greek living in Caesarea decided to pester the Caesarean Jews even more than usual, and ostentatiously sacrificed some birds in front of the local synagogue.
-This synagogue was owned by another Greek, who had been often asked to sell at a more than generous price, but who in stead tried to flush out the Jews by building shops around their facility, and obstructing access to it.
+This synagogue was owned by another Greek, who had been often asked to sell at a more than generous price, but who instead tried to flush out the Jews by building shops around their facility, and obstructing access to it.
 The bird incident ignited the tried temper of the local Jews, who grabbed their Law Books and marched furiously out of the city and into four years of war that would culminate in the sack of Jerusalem and the destruction of the Temple.

 🔼The name Caesarea in the Bible